DIKU-EDU/uldp16/material/unix-like-data-processing.md

 ## Basic Control Flow

 Copying commands into a file is a good starting point, but shell scripting first becomes a truly powerful tool when you add *control flow* (conditionals and branches) to your scripts.
-While much less powerful than a conventional programming language, shell script is a convenient way to automate workflows that involve Unix programs.
+While much less powerful than a conventional programming language, shell script is a convenient way to automate workflows that involve Unix-like programs.

+In fact, control flow is so esoteric in shell scripting that many users resort to Unix-like utilities to achieve something comparable to higher-order functional programming (e.g., `find` with the `-exec` argument, which we will cover later).

 First, it is important to understand the notion of an *exit code*.
 Every program and shell command finishes by returning a number in the